 First Look at Next Monday's Council Meeting

-Once finalized, the full agenda is viewable here.
+Once finalized, the full agenda will be posted online.

 For those that can't attend the City Council meeting in-person, it can be viewed via Facebook Live on the City's Facebook page.